stonepros/stone/doc/dev/stone-volume/zfs.rst

 Metadata
 --------
-The following describes all the metadata from Ceph OSDs that is stored on a ZFS filesystem, volume, pool:
+The following describes all the metadata from Stone OSDs that is stored on a ZFS filesystem, volume, pool: